ninjamonkey198206/T-RMM-PFSense-HAProxy-config/README.md

 ![Screenshot 2022-03-31 144739](https://user-images.githubusercontent.com/24654529/161137213-1c992c70-c608-48f9-b2ec-6ba3f8852bb1.png)

 Scroll to the section titled "Default backend, access control lists and actions" and in the Action Control lists area click the down arrow to create a new acl.
-Enter rmm in the Name field, change the Expression to Host matches, and enter the FQDN for rmm into the Value field (eg, rmm.example.com).
+Enter **rmm** in the Name field, change the Expression to **Host matches**, and enter the FQDN for rmm into the Value field (eg, rmm.example.com).

 Copy the rmm acl.
-Change the Name to api, and the Value field to the FQDN for api into the Value field (eg, api.example.com).
+Change the Name to **api**, and the Value field to the FQDN for api into the Value field (eg, api.example.com).

 Copy the api acl.
-Change the Name to mesh, and the Value field to the FQDN for mesh into the Value field (eg, mesh.example.com).
+Change the Name to **mesh**, and the Value field to the FQDN for mesh into the Value field (eg, mesh.example.com).

 Scroll down to the Actions area of the section and click the down arrow to create a new action.
-In the Action field, select http-request redirect, enter scheme https into the rule field, and enter rmm into the Condition acl names field.
+In the Action field, select **http-request redirect**, enter **scheme https** into the rule field, and enter **rmm** into the Condition acl names field.

-Copy the action you just created, and change the Condition acl name to api.
+Copy the action you just created, and change the Condition acl name to **api**.

-Repeat this again, and change the Condition acl name to mesh.
+Repeat this again, and change the Condition acl name to **mesh**.

 Scroll down and select None for the Default Backend.

 ![rmmhaproxy2 - Copy](https://user-images.githubusercontent.com/24654529/175117814-e88d87be-99bb-42bc-bcae-2d9e51b9300b.png)

 Scroll down to the Advanced settings section.
-Tick the Use "forwardfor" option box, select http-server-close for Use "httpclose" option, and add/copy-paste
+Tick the **Use "forwardfor" option** box, select **http-server-close** for **Use "httpclose" option**, and add/copy-paste
 ```text
 http-request add-header         X-Real-IP %[src]
 ```